SimonWahlin/MIMPowerShellConnectors-wiki/Lync-Connector-Common-Config-Errors.md

 If you have an Export run profile set to drop an audit log file, the Export run profile will encounter **unexpected-error** when exporting the objects.
 Modify the Export run profile not to generate an audit log file.

+#### Unable to retrieve schema

+If you get an error message saying *"Unable to retrieve schema.
+Error: An anchor attribute defined by the extension must not be of type Reference or Boolean..."*, make sure that you have copied the **Schema-Lync.xml** file in the *Synchronization Service\Extensions* of FIM Sync Server.